Here's everything you need to know about how business loans work.

 Lenders want to know that you have a good chance of making money with your business so that they can be confident they will get their money back.

-You should also be prepared to put up some collateral in case you can’t repay the loan.
+You should also prepare to put up some collateral if you have a bad credit score.

 What loans are available for small businesses?